ThiwankaS/ft_printf/README.md

 ### `flag == c` || `%c`

-This flag will invoke the the function `ft_printchar` which is define inside the file `ft_helper.c`.
-This function will print a single charater pass by the parametre `int c` to the function with the standard function `write`.
-Return value is alwasy (1) for success and it will return (-1) for any situation write is faiiling the print the `char`
+This flag will invoke the the function `ft_printchar` defined in file `ft_helper.c`.
+This function will print a single charater passed as parametre `int c` with the standard function `write`.
+Return value is alwasy (1) for success and will return (-1) where write is fail to print the `int c`

 ```c
 int	ft_printchar(int c)